Continuing & Professional Education Courses

 The Certificate is earned by completing five Continuing & Professional Education courses, which are exclusively offered online and take only three weeks at a time to complete.
 Participants may also take courses individually, based on their interests.
 Through the CNP’s partnership with Texas A&M University’s office of Continuing & Professional Education, we are pleased to provide International Accreditors for Continuing Education and Training (IACET) Continuing Education Units (CEUs).
 Each course earns 2 CEUs, and the Certificate earns 10 CEUs.
 In addition, the CNP is an Approved Provider for Certified Fund Raising Executive (CFRE) International.
 Each course earns 9 hours of continuing education points, and the Certificate earns 45 points.

 - Each course in the Certificate program contain three modules.
 Modules begin on Wednesday at 9:00 a.m.
 CST and end the following Tuesday at 9:00 p.m.
 CST.
 All materials are available throughout the week and can be accessed after the module has ended.

 - Virtual office hours take place on Monday evenings from 6:30 – 7:30 p.m.
 CST.
 These sessions are optional.
 Office hours provide an opportunity for the cohort to gather together with the instructor and discuss key takeaways from that week as well as to connect with peers.
 Feedback from participants indicates high levels of satisfaction from participating in these sessions.

-- View the full Spring 2021 online Nonprofit Management Certificate Course schedule here, and review the Course Offerings section below for more information on the content in each course.
+- View the full Spring 2021 and Fall 2021 course schedules, and review the Course Offerings section below for more information on the content in each course

 Nonprofit Leadership in Turbulent Times